zurgeg/cleanrip/README.md

 # Introduction
-A tool to backup your Gamecube/Wii Discs via IOS58 Create 1:1 backups of your GC/Wii discs for archival purposes without any requirements for custom IOS (cIOS).
+A tool to backup your Gamecube/Wii Discs via IOS58.
+Fork for if you have trolls in your house who like to cancel your dumps.
+Create 1:1 backups of your GC/Wii discs for archival purposes without any requirements for custom IOS (cIOS).
 Supports USB 2.0 / NTFS / FAT32 & Front SD.

 # Support